 We Want to Hear Your Access to Work Story

-Difference NE is gathering real stories from people like you to submit evidence to the government's Access to Work enquiry.
-Your voice matters and can make a difference.
+Difference North East is gathering real stories from disabled people to submit as evidence to the government's Access to Work enquiry.
+The scheme is under review right now.
+What you tell us will shape what decision-makers hear.

 What is Access to Work?

 Access to Work is a government scheme designed to help disabled people start, stay in, or move forward in employment.
-It can fund practical workplace support that goes beyond standard reasonable adjustments, including things like:
+It can fund practical workplace support that goes beyond standard reasonable adjustments, including:

 • Support workers or job coaches